digicosmos86/MicroInventor/source/unit1/lesson2.rst

 - HDMI port on Raspberry Pi -> DVI port on monitor (secure the DVI port with the screws
 - MicroUSB port on Raspberry Pi -> AC Power
 - Power cable on monitor -> AC Power
-- USB ports on Rasbperry Pi - Keyboard and mouse
+- USB ports on Raspberry Pi - Keyboard and mouse

 Raspbian - the Software (15 minutes)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^